Scream (TV series): Broadcast

-Scream premiered on June 30, 2015, on MTV in the United States.
+Scream premiered on MTV on June 30, 2015, in the United States.
 The first season concluded on September 1, 2015.
 Internationally, Netflix acquired the exclusive international broadcast rights to the series, making the entire first season available on October 1, 2015, on its platform, as an original series.
 In the United States, the first season was released on Netflix on May 13, 2016.

-The second season premiered on May 30, 2016, and concluded on August 16, 2016, on MTV in the United States.
+The second season premiered on MTV May 30, 2016, and concluded on August 16, 2016, in the United States.
 It was followed by a two-hour Halloween special that aired on October 18, 2016.
 Internationally, Netflix released episodes weekly, less than a day after their original U.S. broadcast.
 In the United States, the second season was released on Netflix on September 30, 2016.

 The third and final season, subtitled Resurrection, premiered over three nights on VH1 in the United States, starting on July 8, 2019, and concluded on July 10, 2019.
 On July 17, 2018, The Hollywood Reporter confirmed that in the midst of Lantern Entertainment's acquisition of the assets of The Weinstein Company, a former output deal between The Weinstein Company and Netflix was terminated.
 As a result, the third season was not broadcast on Netflix internationally.
 In the United States, the third season was released on Netflix on September 1, 2019.